 Style Notes: Jane Birkin spent much of the '70s not really wearing much clothing at all, but she did always have her trusty basket bag nearby.
-Over the past few summers, we've seen these traditional woven holdalls make their way back into fashion—don't be surprised if they continue to reign in 2018.
+Over the past few summers, we've seen these traditional woven holdalls make their way back into fashion to become the bag to wear every summer.

 Loewe Paula's Ibiza Shell Large Leather and Raffia Basket Bag (£450)

 Style Notes: Every time designers present their summer collections you can bet safari references will be present—it all started, of course, with Yves Saint Laurent.
 Here, his muse, Betty Catroux, models the famous safari dress in 1969—a look that would rule during the first part of following decade.